Satnam14/chess/README.md

 - [ ] Refactor so that all lines are < 80 chars
 - [ ] Allow user to re-select the piece he wants to move
 - [x] Improve folder structure
-- [ ] Implement Human Player class
+- [x] Implement Human Player class
-- [ ] Implement Computer Player class that is powered by the minimax algorithm
+- [x] Implement Computer Player class that is powered by the minimax algorithm
+- [ ] Use alpha-beta prunning to eliminate bad moves from the Ozil tree